 - The bridging certificate emphasis is on guiding learners to apply their knowledge and skills in patient scenarios initially practiced in the classroom and then progressed to the clinical setting in mentor and clinical placements.

 - The bridging certificate does not guarantee successful completion of the PCE, registration with the College of Physical Therapists of Alberta or post-registration employment.
 It does offer opportunities, structure and support to enhance knowledge; professional and communication skills and networking opportunities to develop skills that can greatly assist you in becoming registered.

-Please contact the Alberta bridging certificate team (email@example.com) as early as possible to receive advice and support in exploring academic options.
+Please contact the Graduate Bridging Certificate Program team (email@example.com) as early as possible to receive advice and support in exploring academic options.
 The team will work with you to plan how to fill your professional requirements with the shortest time away from employment as a physical therapist as possible.